There are many different coronaviruses. Most of them cause illness in animals. However, 7 types of coronaviruses are known to cause illness in humans.

 Isolation can generally end 10 days after symptoms started, as long as the person has been fever-free for at least 24 hours, without the use of fever-reducing drugs, and the symptoms are getting better.
 In people who never had symptoms, the isolation can stop 10 days after the date of their first positive test.

-The Pfizer-BioNTech and Moderna COVID-19 vaccines are given as a series of 2 injections into a muscle.
-The Pfizer-BioNTech injections are given 3 weeks apart and the Moderna injections must be given 4 weeks apart.
-The vaccines are not interchangeable, that is people must receive the vaccine from the same manufacturer for both doses.
+The Pfizer-BioNTech and Moderna COVID-19 vaccines are not interchangeable, that is people must receive the vaccine from the same manufacturer for both doses.

+All 3 vaccines completely prevented serious complications of COVID-19 including hospitalizations and deaths in their clinical trials.
 In a clinical trial, the Pfizer-BioNTech vaccine prevented COVID-19 disease in 95% of people following 2 doses given 3 weeks apart.
 In a separate trial, the Moderna vaccine prevented COVID-19 disease in 94.1% of people.
-The duration of this protection is currently not known.
-People with a weakened immune system, including those taking immunosuppressant drugs, may have a diminished response to the vaccine.
+The Janssen vaccine prevented COVID-19 disease in approximately 67% of people overall and prevented severe/critical COVID-19 disease in 85% after one dose.
+It is important to note that these trials cannot be compared directly because they were done on different groups of patients at different points in the pandemic.
+The duration of the protection from the vaccines is currently not known.
+People with a weakened immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more , including those taking immunosuppressant drugs Secondary immunodeficiency disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more , may have a diminished response to the vaccine.
 It is not currently known how well vaccines will prevent the spread of the virus that causes COVID-19, so people who have been vaccinated should still follow general prevention measures such as mask wearing, social distancing, and frequent hand washing.

-People should not get the vaccine if they have had a severe allergic reaction to a previous dose of the vaccine or to any component of the vaccine.
+People should not get the Pfizer-BioNTech or Moderna vaccine if they have had a severe allergic reaction to a previous dose of the vaccine or to any component of the vaccine (including polyethylene glycol [PEG]).
+People should not get the Janssen vaccine if they have a history of severe allergic reaction to any of its ingredients.

 Side effects typically last several days.
-More people experience side effects after the second dose than after the first dose.
+For the Pfizer-BioNTech and Moderna COVID-19 vaccines, more people experience side effects after the second dose than after the first dose.

 There is a remote chance of a severe allergic reaction.
 This usually occurs within a few minutes to 1 hour after getting a dose of the vaccine and requires emergency treatment (call for emergency medical care [911 in the United States] or go to the nearest hospital).
 People who have had severe allergic reactions to other vaccines or injectable drugs should discuss the risk of an allergic reaction with their doctor and be observed after receiving the vaccine.
 Signs of a severe allergic reaction include